sunlab-osu/MISP/README.md

 logprob: -0.163793454746

+# Note that the following units should follow the framework's definitions.
 tag_seq: [('O', ('sc', None), 1.0, None), ('O', 'select', 1.0, None), # dummy tags
 ('SELECT_COL', (None, u'Player', 0), 0.9999038, 0), # picking a column "Player" (idx 0) in SELECT clause (probability=0.999)
 ('SELECT_AGG', (None, u'Player', 0), ('none_agg', 0), 0.99758995, 1), # do not pair any aggregator for "Player" (probability=0.998)